 There are many spaces in Guwahati where you can learn about local history and culture.
 The best way to start any Assam Trip will be to visit the Guwahati museum in the morning to get a glimpse of the archaeological riches of the region.
 You can follow it up with a visit to the aforementioned River Heritage Center.

 You should also visit the Srimanta Sankardev Kalakshetra but it’s located on the other side of the city off Six Mile.
 It is a cultural institution named after the medieval saint, polymath, poet, playwright, artist, and social-religious reformer Srimanta Sankardev.
 It includes a cultural museum, library and various facilities for preserving, demonstrating and performing cultural items, besides a children’s park.
-It is a good place to get a primer about the culture of Assam.
+It is a good place to get a primer on the culture of Assam.

-If you are willing to venture out a bit, you can enjoy a nice drive out of the city and then visit the Treasure Wheels, a vintage car museum, in case such things interest you.
+If you are willing to venture out a bit, you can enjoy a nice drive out of the city and then visit Treasure Wheels, a vintage car museum, in case such things interest you.
 You can combine it with some nature escapes mentioned below.

 Natural and Wildlife Detours